People search sites advertise as services for finding people you’ve lost touch with.

 TruthFinder has been around since 2015.
 The site advertises itself as a simple way to find public records online, including criminal or traffic records, contact information, employment and education history and social media accounts.

 The site says that it helps “Americans reconnect with family and friends” by scanning hundreds of millions of records.
-But it doesn’t discriminate — crooks, hackers and scammers can access this information as easily as anyone else.
+But it doesn’t discriminate — crooks, hackers and scammers can access this information.

 Deleting your data from TruthFinder